 The position of your desk is a very important aspect of Feng Shui.
 While Feng Shui recommendations may not be easy to apply to coworking spaces or collaboration areas, they are to individual office spaces.
 Also called the “command position”, the power position is described as the spot where your desk should stand.
 First, according to Feng Shui, your workstation should inspire you and help you avoid distractions.

 Facing the wall is not a good idea.
 You will definitely avoid being distracted, however, not seeing who enters your office can create anxiety and disturb you even more.
 The best spot is at the back of the room, facing the entrance door.

 Tips: in a shared office, optimise the layout by turning working areas towards the main entrance of the room.
-Mirrors can also help implement this aspect.
+Mirrors can also help implement this.

 Step 2: Choose a comfortable chair and prioritise strong backing

 There is nothing worse than sitting in a painful chair all day.
-It definitely doesn’t help to focus and be productive.
+It definitely doesn’t help focus and productivity.
 You should therefore choose comfortable seating for your employees and if possible, chairs with a high back.

 This is recommended by Feng Shui as it is seen as a means of support and protection.
-If changing all the chairs of your workers is not possible, promoting sitting options that are placed against a wall provides a similar effect.
+If changing all the chairs in the office is not possible, having seating options that are placed against a wall provides a similar effect.
 Strong backing is one of the core rules of Feng Shui.